manadream/electronics-blog/_posts/electronics/2025-11-21-notch-and-comb-filter-comparison-for-composite-video-decoding-and-retro-gaming.md

 ![SMW](/assets/img/manadream%20less%20sharp%2002.png)
 ![Duck Tales](/assets/img/manadream%20less%20sharp%2001.png)

 As you can see, the dot crawl is significantly reduced.
-It can be reduced even further by lowering the sharpness.
+It can be reduced even further by lowering the sharpness more.

 On a CRT, the visible sharpness difference between 100% sharp and 75% sharp is going to be barely noticeable, especially from a normal viewing distance.